MEDIA ARTS APPRENTICESHIP PROGRAM

 HUMAN DEVELOPMENT

-Students are required to participate in at least a 200 hour paid apprenticeship with on-the-job training (OJT) at the end of the classroom portion of the program.
+Students are required to participate in a paid internship with on-the-job training (OJT) at the end of the classroom portion of the program.
 This hands-on work experience in the audio/visual field is critical to their professional development.
 It also gives them a key piece of experience for their resume and future job prospects.